 Apoptosis and cell death; Cell Cycle; Cytoskeleton and cell motility; Gene Expression; Genomics and proteomics; Molecular and Cellular Biology; Molecular Basis of Disease; Signal Transduction

-One third of our tissue mass is extracellular matrix (ECM).
-The ECM provides structural support for cells in tissues and varies from being stiff like bone to soft like skin.
-Importantly, the stiffness of the ECM affects how cells proliferate and migrate and this can be changed by injury or disease.
-My research is in blood vessels and particularly in arterial stiffening, which is a significant risk factor for the progression of cardiovascular disease, (leading worldwide cause of death).
+One-third of our tissue mass is extracellular matrix (ECM).
+The ECM provides structural support for cells in tissues and varies from being stiff, like bone, to soft, like skin.
+Importantly, the stiffness of the ECM, which can be changed by injury or disease, affects how cells proliferate and migrate.
+My research is in blood vessels, particularly in arterial stiffening, which is a significant risk factor for the progression of cardiovascular disease- the leading worldwide cause of death.
 While medications reduce hypertension and cholesterol, none specifically treat arterial stiffness.

-My lab will identify what happens to cells when arteries become stiffened and determine how this contributes to cardiovascular disease.
-To understand how arterial stiffening affects cells, we will use mouse and cellular models to mimic the stiffening process in patients.
+My lab will identify what happens to cells when arteries become stiffened, and determine how this contributes to cardiovascular disease.
+To understand how arterial stiffening affects cells, my lab will use mouse and cellular models to mimic the stiffening process in patients.
 We believe that cells within a stiffer matrix overproduce certain proteins that lead to uncontrolled cell growth, which then begets even more stiffening.
-Identifying and understanding the proteins in these pathways will allow the development of drugs to counteract their function.
-Our research will bring fundamental new knowledge about arterial stiffness and lead to new medications that help reduce a key cause of cardiovascular disease.
+Identifying and understanding the proteins in these pathways will allow for the development of drugs to counteract their function.
+The goal of my research is to contribute new fundamental knowledge about arterial stiffness, which will lead to new medications that help reduce a key cause of cardiovascular disease.